RobertZetterlund/intro-to-ai/assignment7/report.md

 bestAccuracy = max(accuracies, key=lambda item:item[1])
 ```

-The results show that the optimal learning rate is approxiamtely 0.5, which yields an accuracy of 0.978 %.
+The results show that the optimal learning rate is approximately 0.5, which yields an accuracy of 97.8 %.

 ### C)